jfmeadow/q2oligo/README.md

 ------

+#### Or use the script as standalone without QIIME:

 You can also pass a sequence file to this script (which is much slower than QIIME).
+The `q2oligo.py` can be used alone to run the entire conversion.
 The only reason to do this is if you don't have QIIME installed, or if your sequence file is quite small (<1gb).

 usage: